matter-labs/zksync-web-era-docs/docs/dev/developer-guides/aa.md

 ::: warning

 Please note that in the new `0.13.0-beta.2` SDK the API layer operates with gas.
-The ergs consept is used by VM only.
+The ergs concept is used by VM only.

 :::